foundation-model-stack/fms-hf-tuning/README.md

 ## Experiment Tracking

-Experiment tracking in fms-hf-tuning allows users to track their experiments with known trackers like [Aim](https://aimstack.io/) or custom trackers built into the code like
+Experiment tracking in fms-hf-tuning allows users to track their experiments with known trackers like [Aimstack](https://aimstack.io/) or custom trackers built into the code like
 [FileLoggingTracker](./tuning/trackers/filelogging_tracker.py)

 The code supports currently two trackers out of the box,
 * FileLoggingTracker : A built in tracker which supports logging training loss to a file.
-* [Aimstack](https://aimstack.io/) : A popular opensource tracker which can be used to track any metrics or metadata from the experiments.
+* Aimstack : A popular opensource tracker which can be used to track any metrics or metadata from the experiments.

-    To use this, you need to first install the package marked as an optional dependency, as described in [Installation](#installation).

-* Support for more trackers like [WandB](https://wandb.io) coming soon.

 Further details about how you can enable and use the trackers mentioned above can be found inside [experiment-tracking.md](docs/experiment-tracking.md).